nus-cs2113-AY1920S2/duke/README.md

 *   1. Ensure that `Java 11` or above is installed in your Computer.
 *   2. Download the latest `kuri.jar` [_here_](https://github.com/JosephLimWeiJie/duke/releases/download/v0.2.0/duke.jar).
 *   3. Copy the file to the folder you want to use as the home folder for your Duke.
-*   4. Double-click on `kuri.jar` to start the app.
+*   4. Use the `java -jar + absolute file location` command to run the app.
 It should appear in a few seconds.
+For example, `java -jar /Users/wangqin/Documents/year2/cs2113T/ip/build/libs/kuri-v1.1.jar`

 *   5. Choose the platform you desired for Kuri, graphical user interface (GUI) or command line user interface (CLI).
         Type `1` for GUI and `2` for CLI.
 *   6. For CLI, type in a command and press `ENTER` to execute it.
 For e.g. typing `list` and pressing enter will list all your current tasks.
 *   7. Some other commands you can try:
     *  `todo return book`: adds a todo task to return a book
     *   `deadline Finish a movie /by 2019-12-01T10:00`: adds a deadline task to finish a movie by 1 Dec 2019 at 1000 hrs.